 A matched salary-stipend award for graduate students conducting NeuroCAM studies.

-Our Graduate Grant is a matched salary-stipend award for graduate students conducting NeuroCAM studies at partnering universities.
+Our graduate grant is a matched salary-stipend award for graduate students conducting NeuroCAM studies at partnering universities.
 Students selected for funding will be awarded a $22,000 salary for the September – August academic year.
-The student’s academic supervisor will contribute 40% of the salary value (i.e. $8800).
-This grant is for a two (2) year duration, pending approval for a second year from the Scientific Review Panel in a non-competitive review process.
+The student’s academic supervisor will contribute 40% of the salary value (i.e. $8,800).
+This grant is for a one-year duration, with the possibility of a second-year renewal pending approval from the Scientific Review Panel in a non-competitive review process.